Classics-Craftworks/Website/README.md

 # Classic's Craftworks

-Classic's Craftworks is a collection of Minecraft projects focused on adding new & QoL crafting recipes as well as other enhancements to Minecraft Java Edition.
+Classic's Craftworks is a collection of Minecraft projects focused on adding new and quality-of-life crafting recipes, as well as other enhancements, to Minecraft Java Edition.

-This repository contains the code for the Classic's Craftworks website.
+This repository contains the source code for the Classic's Craftworks website.

 ## Features

-- Project listings for data packs, mods and resource packs
+* Project listings for data packs, mods and resource packs
-- Stable and Beta release information
+* Stable and Beta release information
-- Download links for each project
+* Download links for each project
-- Links to GitHub, Modrinth, SpigotMC and project wikis
+* Links to GitHub, Modrinth, SpigotMC and project wikis

 ## Projects

 The website currently features:

-- Better Craftables
+* Better Craftables
-- Better Unpackables
+* Better Unpackables
-- Silly Eatables
+* Silly Eatables
-- Classic's Disc Tweaks
+* Classic's Disc Tweaks
-- Classic's Dye Tweaks
+* Classic's Dye Tweaks
-- Classic's Lantern Tweaks
+* Classic's Lantern Tweaks

 ## Development

-With some assistance from [Claude AI](https://claude.ai/), the website is built using:
+The website is built using:

-- HTML
+* HTML
-- CSS
+* CSS
-- JavaScript
+* JavaScript

+AI assistants were also used to assist with parts of the site.